 Ramanathaswamy Temple is a Hindu temple dedicated to the god Shiva.
-It is located on Rameshwaram, at the eastern side of the Pamban Island, in the state of Tamil Nadu, India.
-The temple is a holy site of immense importance for Hindus that attracts millions of pilgrims and massive devotees every year, especially during the festival of Maha Shivratri.
+It is located on Rameshwaram, on the eastern side of Pamban Island, in the state of Tamil Nadu, India.
+The temple is a holy site of immense importance for Hindus that attracts millions of pilgrims and massive devotees every year, especially during the festival of Maha Shivaratri.

 Facts About Ramanathaswamy Temple

 ‘Ramanathaswamy’ literally means ‘The Master of Rama’, which refers to Lord Shiva.
 The temple is believed to have been established and worshiped by Lord Rama, an avatar of the Lord Vishnu, to absolve the sins created in Sri Lanka.

 According to Hindu scripts, there is only 12 Jyotirlinga in the continent, which appeared by themselves.
 The temple houses one of the 12 Jyotirlingas.
 It is usually believed that those who visit all these 12 Jyotirlingas would attain moksha and would be free from the cycle of birth and death.
 Along with this, they get the blessing of Lord Shiva.

 The Char Dham (4 abodes) are defined by the Pandavas in the Mahabharata as “Badrinath“, “Kedarnath“, “Gangotri” and “Yamunotri”.
 They were four places that the Pandavas believed could cleanse people of their sins.

 In the modern-day, Char Dham are the names of four pilgrimage sites in India that are widely revered by Hindus.
 It comprises Badrinath, Dwarka, Puri, and Rameswaram.
 It is considered highly sacred by Hindus to visit Char Dham during one’s lifetime.
 The Char Dham defined by Adi Shankaracharya consists of four Vaishnavite pilgrimages.